Reference-Based 3D-Aware Image Editing with Triplanes

-To address this, we take advantage of the volumetric renderer used in~\cite{chan2022efficient} being fully differentiable, and back-propagate the 2D image domain masks to the 3D hybrid triplane domain to create triplane masks (\cref{fig:mask-extract}).
-More specifically, we first encode the input images via a pre-trained model~\cite{bhattarai2024triplanenet, yuan2023make} to output triplane features.
-Next, we render the triplane $\textbf{T}$ with various camera poses $\pi_{1,2,...,N}$ to obtain a collection of multi-view 2D renderings $\mathcal{R}(\textbf{T},\pi)$ of the subject $\textbf{T}$, and employ an off-the-shelf face segmentation network on the image domain to find the masks for the face attributes of interest (such as hair, eyes, glasses, etc.) for each rendering.
-We assign each masked rendering as the output gradient $\nabla_{\mathcal{R}(\textbf{T},\pi)}$, and find the input gradient $\nabla_{\textbf{T}}$ via autograd through the renderer $\mathcal{R}$.
-This process is iterated for $N$ multi-view renderings, allowing us to accumulate the input gradients $\Sigma_{\pi}{\nabla_{\textbf{T}}}$ and localize the triplane mask.
+To address this, we take advantage of the volumetric renderer used in~\cite{chan2022efficient} being fully differentiable, and back-propagate the 2D image domain masks to the 3D hybrid triplane domain to calculate gradients on triplanes (\cref{fig:mask-extract}, \textit{triplane localization} in~\cref{alg:alg1}).
+First, input images are encoded using a pre-trained model \cite{bhattarai2024triplanenet, yuan2023make} to obtain triplane features \textbf{T}.
+These features are rendered with different camera poses $\pi_{1,2,\ldots,N}$ to create multi-view 2D renderings $\mathcal{R}(\textbf{T},\pi)$.
+An off-the-shelf segmentation network $\mathcal{S}_\text{2D}$ identifies attributes~\cite{faceparsingpytorch} (e.g., hair, eyes, glasses) in each rendering.
+The segmentation outputs are assigned as output gradients $\nabla_{\mathcal{R}(\textbf{T},\pi)}$, and are back-propagated to the triplane domain to accumulate input gradients $\Sigma_{\pi}{\nabla_{\textbf{T}}}$, which localizes the triplane mask.